jflets/LockBox/README.md

 - Python
   - No errors or warnings where returned when using the [Pep8ci Validator](https://pep8ci.herokuapp.com/#)

 There are some lines of code that exceed the Pep8 recommended 79 character limit but, changing these lines will effect the functionality of the program.
-To make sure the Pep8 linter ignores the longer lines i have used # noqa.
+To make sure the Pep8 linter ignores the longer lines I have used # noqa.

 ## Solved Bugs